 Testing will be different.
 There may be additional cleaning measures in addition to the rather intense security measures that you encounter when you enter the Pearson testing facility.
 At this time (September 2020), facemasks are required at testing centers.
 If you plan to use Massage Exam Academy to prepare for your exam, I suggest you try taking one of our simulations with a mask on.
 The more you can do to replicate the experience beforehand, the less anxiety you will experience during your exam.

 What about becoming a massage therapist right now?
 Should I delay my massage career plans?

-If you are are having anxiety about starting a new business or career during a time when many businesses are struggling, that is a perfectly legitimate concern.
+If you are having anxiety about starting a new business or career during a time when many businesses are struggling, that is a perfectly legitimate concern.
 But here is why I have such optimism for most massage businesses.

 I run a Facebook group for Florida massage therapists, which is one of the states where I am licensed. poll question asking how everybody’s returned to work went when we were first allowed to go back to work in May.
 I expected the responses to be about stressful, chaotic, and slow their businesses were.

 The responses were overwhelmingly positive.
 Massage therapists were so glad to be back doing what they love to do.
 Clients were so happy to have touch, relaxation, and pain relief again.
-Sure, people are annoyed by having to wear masks and most people needed to block off additional time to clean up between massages and screen incoming clients.
-But it proved to me that massage therapy is more essential than any of us imagined then the basic need (yes, need!) for massage will continue.
+Sure, people are annoyed by having to wear masks, and most people needed to block off additional time to clean up between massages and screen incoming clients.
+But this proved to me that massage therapy is more essential than any of us imagined then the basic need (yes, need!) for massage will continue.

 Massage therapy isn’t going away.